PSYCH 1001 Sec. 4

 Children: 3 girls (Jen, Sara, & Annie)

-Hobbies: Gardening, gourmet cooking, travel, reading, concert-hopping
+Hobbies: Gardening, gourmet cooking, travel, reading, concert-hopping (went to about 25 concerts this summer!)

 Most unusual experiences: Performing brain surgery on rats, riding an elephant (twice!), wearing a live python around my neck, climbing the Great Pyramid, flying in a blimp, visiting ancient Greek ruins, giving birth